 How We Can Help

-The Postdoctoral and Career Development Office is here to support you in your mentoring efforts.
+The Postdoctoral Office and Career Development Office are here to support you in your mentoring efforts.
 We can assist with providing data and boiler-plate documents for your grant applications, serve as an informational resource for the exploration and pursuit of your trainee's career goals, and offer a centralized location to identify career development training events on campus.
 In addition, we also can provide resources that may help you as you help your trainees prepare for the next stage of their careers.
 There clearly will be other resources that you would find helpful, and we hope you will let us know how we can provide additional support.

-If you still have questions, please don't hesitate to contact us - we're here to help.Although we no longer process HR-related issues, the Postdoctoral and Career Development Office still serves an informational and advisory role for all issues related to postdoctoral fellows.
+If you still have questions, please don't hesitate to contact us - we're here to help.Although we no longer process HR-related issues, the Postdoctoral Office still serves an informational and advisory role for all issues related to postdoctoral fellows.
 As such, the following documents may be helpful for you, and a good place to begin finding answers to your questions: